ujagaga/TcpTest/README.md

 The database used is a simple Sqlite database.
 You may remove it at any time to clear messages or use a clear button on the web page.

+The messages are stored in database with a UTC timestamp, but displayed on the Monitor web page in local time.
+Only the last 20 messages are stored, so older ones are deleted.

 ## How to start
 1. pip install Flask, requests
 2. Rename config.py.example to config.py and adjust parameters